koithos/kimspect/README.md

 ### Prerequisites

 1. Install `cargo-release`:

     ```bash
     cargo install cargo-release
     ```

 2. Ensure your working directory is clean (all changes committed).
 3. Make sure you are on the main branch and have pulled the latest changes.
-4. Configure `cargo-release` to _not_ publish to crates.io, as the GitHub Actions workflow handles this.

 ### Steps

-1. Decide on the version bump level (`patch`, `minor`, `major`) or specify an exact version.
-2. Run the appropriate command:

-    ```bash
-    # For a patch release (e.g., 0.1.0 -> 0.1.1)
-    cargo release patch

-    # For a minor release (e.g., 0.1.1 -> 0.2.0)
-    cargo release minor

-    # For a major release (e.g., 0.2.0 -> 1.0.0)
-    cargo release major

-    # To release a specific version
-    cargo release <VERSION> # e.g., cargo release 1.2.3
-    ```

-3.  `cargo-release` will:

-    - Prompt for confirmation.
-    - Update the version in `Cargo.toml`.
-    - Commit the `Cargo.toml` and `Cargo.lock` changes.
+- Run `bash scripts/cargo_release.sh <VERSION>` to update the version in the `Cargo.toml` file and create a Git tag.
-    - Create a Git tag (e.g., `v1.2.3`).
-    - Push the commit and the tag to the remote repository.

-4. Pushing the tag will automatically trigger the `release.yml` GitHub Actions workflow, which handles building binaries, creating the GitHub Release, updating Homebrew/krew, and publishing to crates.io.
+- Once that is done, push the code to main, and a release workflow will be triggered which builds multi-platform binaries and distributes them via multiple channels.

 ## License